InnerSourceCommons/InnerSourceLearningPath/trusted-committer-script.md

 their community healthy.
 We'll explore why that is important and what TCs can do to foster a healthy community around the software they develop.

+-> Show tech-and-community-focus-1.png

-We said in the beginning that TCs have both tech oriented and community oriented responsibilities.
+We said in the beginning that TCs have both

+-> Show tech-and-community-focus-2.png

+tech oriented and

+-> Show tech-and-community-focus-3.png

+community oriented responsibilities.
 It is not sufficient to focus on code and code health only.
 To ensure success in the long run, TCs should strive for keeping the community which is building the SW healthy, as well.
 Because of that, they must strike a good balance between effort spent on ensuring product quality and growing a healthy community.

+-> Hide slides

 What does a healthy community look like?
 Quite simply, in a healthy community, contributors tend to stick around, can spend most of their time on developing